Jeff Uren: Bespoke automobiles

 Uren's companies are believed to have built a total of 1,700 vehicles, the majority of which, at between 1,000 and 1,100 examples, were Cortina Savages.

 Later years

 After retiring from the automobile industry, he established Jeff Uren's Gracious Living.
 This company was involved in commercial building design and decor, importing ceramics, among other items, from Italy.

-In the late 1990s or early 2000s Uren bought a Ford Zephyr to build into a replica of his British Touring Car Championship car.
+In the late 1990s or early 2000s, Uren bought a Ford Zephyr to build into a replica of his British Touring Car Championship car.

 Personal life

 Uren was married to Penelope Vaughan (Penny) Macandrew-Uren at the time of his death in 2007.
 Penny died in 2009.

-He had two sons from his second marriage.
+Uren had two sons from his second marriage.

 Racing record

 Complete British Saloon Car Championship results

 (key) (Races in bold indicate pole position; races in italics indicate fastest lap.)